 Lee Anne joined the Humane Society of Westchester Board of Directors in 2007 and has been an active volunteer at the shelter since 2003.
 In addition to her board work, Lee Anne has trapped over 200 feral cats within the Westchester Humane Society’s TNR (Trap, Neuter, Return) program and regularly fosters kittens too young to be adopted.
 Lee Anne works in the shelter’s Train-to-Adopt group helping to train and enrich the lives of our dogs.

-Lee Anne retired from IBM in 2014 after 31 years working in a variety of sales, technical and executive positions.
+Lee Anne retired from IBM after 31 years working in a variety of sales, technical and executive positions.

 Lee Anne shares her home with her husband Dave, her German Shepherd Mix Red and her cat Silas.